 Appealing to a younger audience.
 Instagram may initially be known as a photo-sharing platform, but its appeal to a younger audience is immense.
 Younger audiences like it for its trendiness and because it’s able to capture their creativeness.

 Created for mobile.
 Instagram was originally an iPhone-only application and its Android version was released two years after.
-Some of the features may not be available or fully work aside from mobile only.
+Some of the features may not be available or fully work aside from mobile-only.

-Go-to ads for Ecommerce businesses.
+Go-to ads for eCommerce businesses.
 People, especially the younger generation loves to shop.
-Instagram offers a feature called “Checkout,” which is great for ecommerce businesses.
+Instagram offers a feature called “Checkout,” which is great for eCommerce businesses.
 Thanks to this feature, clients who are interested in purchasing a product can do it directly from the shop’s account.

 Not suited for all businesses.
 Instagram is a visual tool.
 Non-visual brands may have a hard time penetrating this platform especially if they don’t share any appealing content or pictures.

 Takes time to get consistent engagement.
-Using Instagram as part of your social media marketing efforts require that you be consistent in engaging with your followers.
+Using Instagram as part of your social media marketing efforts requires that you be consistent in engaging with your followers.
 It’s possible that not all of your target audience is on this platform.
 You also need to make sure that you’re consistently posting engaging photos on your account.
 Instagram becomes ineffective when you can’t consistently do it.